complyue/hbi/Readme.md

 site in response to each posting conversation it sends, is at the API authors' discretion.
 While the reacting behavior at the consuming site as it's back-scripted, is at the consumer's discretion.

+And the service site can schedule posting conversations to be started against any connected consumer endpoint, at appropriate time, to push system events in realtime.

 ### Example - Download a File in a Room